vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 **What you need to do to prepare:**

-Notify your users and helpdesk (as applicable) that users will need to accept the new permissions when prompted after they have updated Defender for Endpoint to build `1.0.3501.0301` or later.
-To accept the permissions, users should:
+Notify your users and help desk (as applicable) that end users must accept the new permissions when prompted after they have updated Defender for Endpoint to build `1.0.3501.0301` or later.
+To accept the permissions, users should follow these steps:

 1. Tap on the Defender for Endpoint in-app notification or open the Defender for Endpoint app.
 Users see a screen that lists the permissions needed.
 A green check mark is missing next to **Storage permission**.